Am3ra/digital-garden-jekyll-template/_notes/coursera.md

+---
+title: A note about my coursera course
+---
 # Coursera

 Coursera is a learning platform that hosts Massive Online Open Courses (MOOCs).

 I've taken several (currently have completed six), with a couple more in the works.

+This is my main source of learning during the [[covid 19]] pandemic.

 ## Philosophy